MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/deploy/How-to-install-Orchestrator-Features.md

 9. On the **Configure the database** page, select a database or create a new database, and then click **Next**.

-10. On the **Configure Orchestrator management group** page, accept the default configuration or enter the name of the Active Directory user group to manage Orchestrator, and then click **Next**.
+10. On the **Configure Orchestrator users group** page, accept the default configuration or enter the name of the Active Directory user group to manage Orchestrator, and then click **Next**.

-11. On the **Select the installation location** page, verify the installation location for Orchestrator, and then click **Next**.
+11. On the **Select the installation location** page, verify the installation location for Orchestrator and change it if you want to, and then click **Next**.

 12. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates, and then click **Next**.

-13. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in the **Customer Experience Improvement Program** or **Error Reporting**, and then click **Next**.
+13. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in **Error Reporting**, and then click **Next**.

 14. Review the **Installation summary** page, and then click **Install**.